isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Malayan Ixora.md

 <section>
   <h4>Environmental needs:</h4>
-    	<p>This plant thrives in 4-8 hours of direct sunlight.
-It can also tolerate areas with more than 6 hours of indirect sunlight, but may produce less flowers.
-Plants do best in moist, well-drained soil.
-These plants are vulnerable to root rot, so ensure that your soil has plenty of organic matter to let the roots breathe.
-This plant is a versatile climber that does well on a variety of trellises.</p>
+    	<p>This plant thrives in less than 6 hours of direct sunlight or 4-8 hours of indirect sunlight.
+Plants do best in moist, well-drained soil.</p>
 	<br>
 </section>